 - abuse of the travel reimbursement system.

 Even if you identify yourself when reporting a concern, the Bureau cannot release your name without your express consent.
-Please consider providing your name and contact information to allow for follow-up contact, if needed.
+Please consider providing your name and contact information, should additional information be needed.
 The Bureau will not initiate a review without adequate cause, and anonymous allegations that do not include sufficient information will not be pursued.
 If you do provide your name and phone number, state law requires your identity to be protected, even when information related to the Bureau's follow-up is made public.
 Understanding your relationship to the reported issue also helps us to protect your identity.